 Bellroy is an Australian company that was founded in 2010 in Bells Beach in Victoria.
 Their first product was the Slim Sleeve wallet, re-inventing the traditional wallets to allow for a more streamlined and compact shape and design.

 Bellroy products are made by manufacturers in China, India, and the Philippines.
-All suppliers have to fulfil certain environmental and social responsibilities.
+All suppliers have to fulfill certain environmental and social responsibilities.
 The design process takes place in Bells Beach, Australia.

 Ceramic artwork by Maison Dejardin.